EvanSluterbeck/Projects/README.md

 Hello everyone!
 My name is Evan Sluterbeck and will be graduating from Bowling Green State University in December.
 I am studying Computer Science with a Computational Data Science Specialization.
 I am passionate about all things with data: Data Science, Data Enginnering, Data Science; and I am actively seeking full-time positions in any of these roles.

-My Projects

-This is a collection of projects I've worked on (solo and collaborative).
+My Projects: This is a collection of projects I've worked on (solo and collaborative).
 Most of my solo projects should live in this current repo (EvanSluterbeck/Projects), but I have linked the respective repository for each project.

 Time Series Forecasting Project (Solo):